WordPress/gutenberg/CONTRIBUTING.md

 ## Developing

 Be sure to have [Node.js](https://nodejs.org/en/) installed first.
-You should be running a a Node version matching the [current active LTS release](https://github.com/nodejs/Release#release-schedule) or newer.
+You should be running a Node.js version matching the [current active LTS release](https://github.com/nodejs/Release#release-schedule) or newer.
 You can check this with `node -v`.

 Make sure that npm is installed with version >= `5.0.0` using `npm -v`.